uriel-academy/uriel-website/uriel-backend-api/README.md

    ```
    git clone <repository-url>
    ```
-2. Navigate to the project directory:
+2. Navigate to the project root directory:
    ```
-   cd uriel-backend-api
+   cd uriel-website
    ```
-3. Install the dependencies:
+3. Build and start the backend API using Docker:
    ```
-   npm install
+   docker-compose up --build backend
    ```

+This will automatically install dependencies and start the backend server in a container.
+No need to run `npm install` locally.

 ## Usage
 1. Start the server: